 How to Apply

 Please write an essay on the question outlined below and provide us with proof of your current attendance at the college or university (for example, if you wish, by including your transcripts).
 Your response should be between 2,500 to 4,500 words, although the length is not strictly enforced.

 Submissions must be sent to us by either email or mail:

 You are required to include the following information in your application:

 - Your full name, address, and contact details including your phone number and email address.

 - A statement of your current academic status, as well as evidence that you are currently attending college or law school as set forth above.
 You may submit as evidence your most current undergraduate or law school transcript.
 You give us express consent to confirm your admission and attendance by contacting the college or university.

-- Your essay as a Word document, Pages or PDF attachment.
+- Your essay as a Word document, Pages (Mac) or PDF attachment.
 Essay’s in WordPerfect or any other form will not be accepted.